 Mother-daughter day in Strasbourg

 On Mother’s Day 2015, I called Mom to make sure she received the flowers I had ordered and to remind her that we’d celebrate soon.
 Twenty-six days later, I threw my arms around my jet-lagged mom at the Frankfurt airport.
-The next weekend, we went to Strasbourg, France for an overnight mother-daughter getaway that I had been awaiting for what seemed like forever.
+The next weekend, we went to Strasbourg, France for an overnight mother-daughter getaway that I had been waiting for what seemed like forever.

 Strasbourg part une